What you will study

-In this unit, you'll focus on making financial decisions for long term investments using investment appraisal techniques and will build on the concept of time value of money.
+In this unit, you'll focus on making financial decisions for long-term investments using investment appraisal techniques and will build on the concept of time value of money.
 In particular, you will be introduced to the four most commonly used investment appraisal techniques, namely: Payback, Accounting Rate of Return (ARR), Net Present Value (NPV) and Internal Rate of Return (IRR).
 The advantages and limitations of each of these methods will be discussed, as well as their relevance to analyse the economic viability of long-term projects.
 Upon completion of the unit, you will be able to answer questions such as: should the business launch a new project or invest in a new machine?
-You will also look at some practical examples, and touch on other issues in investment appraisal such as non-financial factors.
+You will also look at some practical examples and touch on other issues in investment appraisal, such as non-financial factors.

 Unit 5 – Asset valuation techniques

-In this unit, you'll consider the most popular approaches to equity valuation such as net asset value, dividend- and cash flow-related techniques, as well as relative valuation approaches.
-Understanding the forces that drive the price of equity is of great practical importance, since it allows stock market investors to determine whether a particular company is a good buy.
-Furthermore, it informs managers on how to best follow strategies that maximise shareholder value.
+In this unit, you'll consider the most popular approaches to equity valuation, such as net asset value, dividend- and cash flow-related techniques, as well as relative valuation approaches.
+Understanding the forces that drive the price of equity is of great practical importance since it allows stock market investors to determine whether a particular company is a good buy.
+Furthermore, it informs managers on how best to follow strategies that maximise shareholder value.
 As will be illustrated, the valuation techniques covered here could also be successfully employed in the context of bonds and real estate.

 Unit 6 – Risk management

 In this unit, you'll be introduced to the most commonly used derivative instruments, their contractual characteristics and payoff structure.
 When used correctly, these instruments can provide cheap insurance for companies and investors alike.
 The design of hedging methods, which are intended to mitigate or eliminate risk, will be elucidated.
-Even if derivatives are an invaluable tool in the domain of risk management, they can be dangerous when used for speculation purposes.
+Even if derivatives are an invaluable tool in risk management, they can be dangerous when used for speculation purposes.
 This unit will illustrate these dangers and provide examples of massive losses that have been made by some imprudent market participants.

 This module will cover the key financial skills that are vital for driving success in organisations.
-Regardless of the role or function that you may perform, being able to understand the key features of financing and investing processes, as well as assess the value and the risks associated with organisational activities, is crucial to effective financial decision making.
+Regardless of the role or function that you may perform, being able to understand the key features of financing and investing processes, as well as assess the value and the risks associated with organisational activities, is crucial to effective financial decision-making.